DouglasCandido/Arduino/README.md

 # Arduino
-My repository to store my firmwares made for Arduino.
+My repository to store the firmwares made for Arduino.